bjwmills/COPSE/readme.txt

 COPSE_plot_sens.m // called by sensitivity analysis to plot results // do not run this code directly

 Reproduction of paper plots:
 Paper shows a standard sensitivity analysis over 10,000 runs.

+Updates to code:

-This code includes a minor update to the vegetation mass calculation to use low latitude rather than global temperautre, which was not included in the plots in the paper.
-There is no noticable difference in the outputs.
+This version includes an update to the vegetation mass calculation to use low latitude rather than global temperautre.

+This version also uses a lower 'pre-plant' weathering enhancement than assumed in the version that is published.

+This version experiments with adding a direct P source from the oxidaiton of marine DOM during the Shuram excursion.

 Notes:
 Requires MATLAB.
 Tested in R2018a on win10 x64.
 Run time ~5 seconds.
 No installation required.